pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Fitted t-shirts work for those wanting more coverage

-• Long-sleeve crops popular for cooler studios
+• Long-sleeve crops are popular for cooler studios

 • Avoid loose or oversized styles